ruben2020/tags2uml/README.md

 The DOT file for this was generated using these options:
 `tags2uml --members=1 --infile tags --outfile guava-eventbus.dot`.

-This is a whitebox UML class diagram of the [Google Guava EventBus](https://code.google.com/p/guava-libraries/wiki/EventBusExplained), which is set to show all members and only public methods.
+This is a whitebox UML class diagram of the [Google Guava EventBus](https://code.google.com/p/guava-libraries/wiki/EventBusExplained), which is set to show all members and methods as well as have inheritance and relationship enabled.
 This was the [input tags file](doc/tags) that was used and this was the [output DOT file](doc/guava-eventbus.dot) that was generated using tags2uml.

 ![screenshot](doc/guava-eventbus.png)